SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/yodel/shipping-account-setup-1.md

 > 🚧 *IMPORTANT*
 >
-> *Before you can set up a shipping account, make sure you have[enabled the label integration](https://docs.intersoftsapient.net/docs/integration-activation) with YODEL.*
+> *Before you can set up a shipping account, make sure you have [enabled the label integration](https://docs.intersoftsapient.net/docs/integration-activation) with YODEL.*

 To add a shipping account for YODEL in SAPIENT, follow the instructions as explained in the following procedure.